mcpenchel/batch-542/livecode/activerecord-sinatra-boilerplate/README.md

 ## ActiveRecord basics boilerplate

-As a user I can list all the restaurants
-As a user I can see one restaurant's details
-As a user I can add a restaurant

-# 1 - Create model + migration for Restaurant

 This is a minimalist implementation of ActiveRecord with one `Restaurant` model to live-code a demo for @LeWagon students, part of [Karr examples](https://github.com/lewagon/karr-examples), working with Sinatra.

 - clone the repo